John Doyle, PhD, Education Director

 Joe is a retired senior executive of Biogen, one of Boston’s premier biotech companies.
 Joe brings great experience to the educational needs and career paths in the biotech industry.
 He is a champion of the apprentice-based technician training program upon which Gloucester Biotechnology Academy is building its program.
 Joe is very active in numerous Gloucester education and health organizations, and will play an important role in the roll out of Gloucester Biotechnology Academy as a new educational option for the Cape Ann youth.

-Katherine Dench, Laboratory Technician
+Katherine Dench, Education and Laboratory Coordinator

 Katherine Dench is a graduate of our own Gloucester Biotechnology Academy’s founding Class of 2017.
 Prior to attending Gloucester Biotechnology Academy, she worked in marine science focused outdoor education at Maritime Gloucester and aboard the Schooner Ardelle.
 Through the Academy program, Katherine completed her internship at Cell Signaling Technologies where she developed and tested conjugated protein products, produced Western images for a possible marketing campaign, and evaluated multiple chemistries for conjugation of monoclonal antibodies.
 Gloucester born and bred, when she isn’t studying marine organisms in the laboratory you can find her sailing the local waters.